THE HISTORY OF MECCA | home

 To consider the Gospel with an Islamic perspective please visit IslamAndTheTruth.com

-Besides Ahmed Deedat's Baca is Mecca exercise in dissimulation, through omission of the only detail that mattered as revealed on the prior page, it is amazing how many Muslims parrot other Muslims that advance a handful of out of context quotes that were gleaned from a few 18th or 19th century author's misunderstanding of an earlier historian or geographer, as if doing so could somehow take the place of an entirely absent 4500 year pre-4th century historical and archaeological record of Mecca!
-Compare that absolute absence of history, to the historical and archaeological records of the Holy Land, where there are over a million artifacts just on display!
+Besides Ahmed Deedat's Baca is Mecca exercise in dissimulation, by censoring the location pin provided in Psalms 84 as revealed on the prior page, it is amazing how many Muslims parrot other Muslims that advance a handful of out of context quotes that were gleaned from a few 18th or 19th century author's misunderstanding of an earlier historian or geographer, as if doing so could somehow take the place of an entirely absent 4500 year pre-4th century historical and archaeological record of Mecca!
+Compare that absence of evidence, to the historical and archaeological records of the Holy Land, where there are over a million artifacts just on display!
 Let alone the miracle of fulfilled Bible prophecy.

 (URL) Historical fact intermingled with "tradition"

-Wikipedia has the excuse of being vulnerable to any vandal that creates a login, but is it asking too much to expect more care to be exercised, by publications that promote themselves as being authoritative sources of factual information?
-Yet because they lump fact and created "tradition" together, under the category of "History", it creates a false illusion of Islamic tradition being historical record.
+Wikipedia has the excuse of being vulnerable to any vandal that creates a login, but would it be asking too much to expect more care to be exercised by publications that promote themselves as being authoritative sources of factual information, that even proclaim hollow unctuous platitudes such as "truth matters"?
+Yet because they lump fact and fictional "tradition" together, under the category of "History", it creates a false illusion of Islamic "tradition" regarding ancient history as being historical.
 This exceedingly unscholarly approach is misleading, even though most publications carefully couch any references that suggest a pre-4th century AD Mecca or Kaaba, with qualifiers like "According to Islamic tradition...." or "According to legend....".
-Yet because historical fact and Islamic "tradition" are intertwined under the heading of "history" in these severely compromised publications, young students and others with limited capacity for critical thought or those that are predisposed to believe unhistorical Islamic fables, fail to notice that those "qualifiers" are in effect disclaimers that if anything suggest an absence of historicity.
+Yet because historical fact and Islamic "tradition" are intertwined under the heading of "history" in these publications, young students and others with limited capacity for critical thought or those that are simply predisposed to believe unhistorical Islamic fables, fail to notice that those "qualifiers" are in effect disclaimers that if anything suggest an absence of historicity.
+In the end such articles wind up as little more than exercises in mind control, whether intended or not.

-(URL) Edward Gibbon suggested Ptolemy wrote about the Kaaba
+(URL) Edward Gibbon presumed Diodorus wrote about the Kaaba

-The most commonly cited author, perhaps because Ahmed Deedat parroted the notion, is 18th century author Edward Gibbon's misunderstanding of part of Ptolemys writing.
-Muslims quote: "...a famous temple, whose superior sanctity was revered by all the Arabians...", that in the 1700s Gibbon understandably presumed, was the Ka'aba in Mecca.
-However Gibbon's interest was in the Roman Empire, and in the very same passage the quote is lifted from, Gibbon gives his readers ample warning regarding his disinterest in Arabia by admitting: "I am ignorant, and I am careless, of the blind mythology of the Barbarians: of the local deities, of the stars, the air, and the earth, of their sex or titles, their attributes or subordination."
-Thus it should be no surprise that by the time the 1700s rolled around, an Englishman that had expressed a less than enthusiastic interest in Arabia, could falsely presume that the "famous temple" written about by Ptolemy was the Ka'aba, because by Gibbon's 18th century it had eclipsed and replaced all of the other pagan Arabian temples and kaabas that Muhammadans had destroyed many centuries earlier.
+The most commonly cited author on this subject, perhaps because Ahmed Deedat parroted the notion, is 18th century author Edward Gibbon's citing of 2nd century Diodorus' writing about Agatharchides work.
+Muslims quote from Gibbon's "Decline and Fall of the Roman Empire" regarding "...a famous temple, whose superior sanctity was revered by all the Arabians...", in which Gibbon parroted Diodorus' ".....is highly revered by all the Arabs", that by the 1700s Gibbon understandably presumed through Islamic folklore was the Ka'aba in Mecca.
+However Gibbon's area of interest was the Roman Empire, and he offers his readers ample warning regarding his relative disinterest in the subject of Arabia, by prefacing the passage that quote is lifted from with: "I am ignorant, and I am careless, of the blind mythology of the Barbarians: of the local deities, of the stars, the air, and the earth, of their sex or titles, their attributes or subordination."
+After which he goes on to parrot unhistorical Islamic "tradition" regarding the kaaba and Mecca.
+It should be no surprise that by the time the 1700s rolled around, an Englishman that had expressed a less than enthusiastic interest in Arabia would falsely presume that the "famous temple" written about by Diodorus was the Ka'aba, while the evidence suggests otherwise.
+By Gibbon's 18th century the Kaaba had been the only show in Arabia for more than 1,000 years, because Muhammad and his followers had destroyed all of the other places of worship during their ravaging rampage of the Arabian Peninsula.

-However even Mohammed's own tribe the Quraish continued to go on pilgrimage twice a year, long after the Ka'aba in Mecca was built in the early 5th century, indicating that the Ka'aba in Mecca was a less important site than other sites of Arabian places of worship.
+However even Mohammed's own tribe the Quraish continued to go on pilgrimage to other temples twice a year, long after they built their Ka'aba in Mecca in the 5th century, indicating that the Ka'aba in Mecca was a less significant site of pagan Arabian Star Family worship.

 Quran 106:1 For the covenants by the Quraish, 2 Their covenants journeys by winter and summer,- 3 Let them adore the Lord of this House,